This section goes into greater detail on how to build and reuse the components of Hue.

 are Django’s Object-Relational Mapping framework.

 Hue exposes a configuration flag (“auth”) to configure a custom authentication backend.
-See http://docs.djangoproject.com/en/dev/topics/auth/#writing-an-authentication-backend for writing such a backend.
+See writing an authentication backend for more details.

 In addition to that, backends may support a manages_passwords_externally()